encrypted-tao/encrypted-tao/README.md

 $ cargo build
 ```

-2. Create some convenient symlinks
+2. Create some convenient symlinks (this is already done for you if you use `just`
 ```
 $ ln -s ./target/debug/tao-interactive ./tao-interactive
 $ ln -s ./target/debug/tao-cli ./tao-cli